Best Of16 min read

 Hotspot Shield

-Hotspot Shield's proprietary Hydra protocol is genuinely interesting from a technical standpoint.
-It was designed specifically for high-speed data transfer, and on download-heavy tasks — think 50GB+ game updates and day-one patches — it outperformed WireGuard in my tests.
-For anyone who's sat watching a progress bar at 11pm the night before a game releases, that speed difference is real.
+Hotspot Shield's proprietary Hydra protocol is genuinely interesting.
+It was designed specifically for high-speed data transfer, and on download-heavy tasks — think 50GB+ game updates and day-one patches — it outperformed WireGuard in my testing.
+If you've sat there watching a progress bar at 11pm the night before a release, that speed difference actually matters.

-Here's my honest take though: for gaming latency specifically, which matters way more than download speed for online multiplayer, Hotspot Shield lands mid-pack.
+But here's the honest take: for gaming latency, which matters way more than download speed for online multiplayer, Hotspot Shield lands mid-pack.
 Added ping on overseas servers was higher than both NordVPN and Surfshark.
-It's a speed demon for throughput, less impressive for the low-latency requirements of competitive gaming.
-Think of it this way — great for getting the game downloaded, less ideal for playing it at a high level.
+Think of it this way — great for getting the game downloaded, less ideal for playing at a competitive level.

 Key Features: